 The first paid jobs I did were for friends or people who knew me- just inexpensive commissions to paint a pet portrait or character as a gift.

 The first jobs I got when trying to find work were album covers and posters for bands.
 I’d write dozens of emails to bands I liked to see if they’d be interested in having some album art or promo work done.

 After that, many of my jobs came from people who found my website and online portfolio.

 What do you think are the best ways to find freelance work as a manga artist?

-Although the platforms and formats have changed since I first started getting work in the early 2000s, I still think having both an aggressive and passive approach can work.
+Although the platforms and formats have changed, I still think having both an aggressive and passive approach can work.

 By aggressive I mean, doing the leg work- speculative letters or cold calls to businesses you feel might be interested in what you can offer and applying for jobs and projects you find .e.g. via crowd sourcing sites, with passive being to create a portfolio or social media channel that potentially brings people to you.

 Do you feel that it is difficult to find work with a manga art style in the west compared to artists who work in a western cartoon/comic style?

 Most artists aren’t particularly forthcoming about exactly how much work they’re getting or how much they’re earning so it’s hard to say.
 As someone who’s produced work in both styles (and a combination of the two), I’d say there is definitely a market for both.
 In fact I think I might have more success if I just stuck with manga, but I’d I like to try other styles.